-Utility patents are the type of patent that the layperson thinks of when they hear the word “patent”.
-These patents protect the functional aspects of an invention.
+Utility patents are the type of patent that most people think of when they hear the word “patent”.
+A utility patent protects the functional aspects of an invention.
 There are statutorily defined categories of inventions that can be protected by a utility patent: a machine (e.g., a motor, an automated tool, a computer, a solar panel, etc.), process or method (e.g., method of chemical synthesis, method of using a machine, a computer algorithm, etc.), article of manufacture (a thing made by hand or machine, e.g., cast metal tools, shoes, toys, etc.), and compositions of matter (e.g., a fertilizer composition, a pharmaceutical composition, genetically modified microbes, etc.).
 These categories cover a very broad spectrum of inventions, from hand tools and machine components to computing devices to specially engineered bacteria for digesting wastes.
 Thus, virtually “anything under the sun that is made by man” can be patented.
 Diamond v.
-Chakrabarty, 447 U.S. 303 (1980).
+Chakrabarty, 447 U.S. 303 (1980)

 There are limits on this broad scope of utility patent subject matter.
 Particularly, abstract ideas, natural phenomena, and laws of nature cannot be patented.
 Examples of these exclusions include natural occurring materials and living things (e.g., naturally occurring minerals, naturally occurring microbes, electromagnetic waves, etc.).
 However, if one is able to invent a new machine or method for producing a mineral, electromagnetic waves, or other naturally occurring things, such a machine or method would likely be patentable.
 To illustrate, if an alchemist truly finds a method of turning lead into gold, that method would surely be patentable.
 Other commonly discussed exclusions include mathematical formulae, financial and business plans, and software that simply automates processes previously carried out by people without any added innovation.